hm-tuomaala/air-combat/README.md

   installation guidelines:

-  prerequisites for gameplay: cmake, sfml, works and tested on debian linux to be able to play with wsl xserver display is needed, for example xming.
-With xserver following command must be executed: export DISPLAY=:0
+  prerequisites for gameplay: cmake, sfml, works and tested on debian linux

+  In order to play with wsl xserver display is needed, for example xming.
+With xserver following command must be executed:

+  export DISPLAY=:0

-  install cmake and sfml if not previously installed, box2d files are included sudo apt install cmake && sudo apt install libsfml-dev
+  install cmake and sfml if not previously installed, box2d files are included

+  sudo apt install cmake && sudo apt install libsfml-dev

-  move to air-combat-2019-1/src and execute following commands mkdir build
+  move to air-combat-2019-1/src and execute following commands

+  mkdir build
   cd build
   cmake ..